oracle-quickstart/oci-arch-ci-cd/README.md

 `oci -v`

-Next, run the command `oci setup config`.
+Next, run the command `oci setup config`

 Press `Enter` when prompted for directory name to accept the default.

 Enter the details about tenancy OCID, user OCID.

 Enter `Y` for `New RSA key pair`.

 Press Enter and accept default options for directories.

 Press Enter when prompted for passphrase so as to leave it blank.

 Verify all the files exists by checking in -> `cd /home/opc/.oci` and then `ls`.